appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 Notice also that I have all the social and collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
 My last step is to do a Sync again in Appernetic and then a Publish and after 10 min all is live on [GitHub Pages][6].

 From now on it is very easy to start blogging.
-Create a new file
+SeCreate a new file name it with a headline, it will be slugified automatically

   [1]: /images/themes-opt.png